Akshayaamahesh/diseaseprediction/README.md

-# ML-Based Disease Prediction and Pneumonia Image detection system
+# ML-Based Disease Prediction and Pneumonia Image Detection System

 **Overview**
 This web application serves as a medical diagnosis tool that predicts potential diseases based on symptoms provided by users.
 It also includes a feature to analyze X-ray images for pneumonia detection.
 The application utilizes machine learning models trained on medical datasets to provide accurate predictions.